McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 ## Attachments

-Do this if you want to attach different font files for each episode:
+The script will mux different (specified) attachments for each episode.
+Can be used instead of the automatic font muxer.

 - Create a separate folder for each episode, with the files for each episode in their respective folders.

-    - For example, if you have different font attachments for episodes 1 and 2, make folders called `..\01` and `..\02`, with fonts for episode 1 in `..\01` and for episode 2 in `..\02`.
+    - For example, if you have different font attachments for episodes 1 and 2, make folders called `..\01` and `..\02`, with the attachments for episode 1 in `..\01` and those for episode 2 in `..\02`.

 - You should then add one of the folders as an attachment in mkvtoolnix before you export as `options.json`.